Alisterkyle97/VideoEditing/index.md

 ### Tools

 For my video editing project, I chose to use Adobe Premiere Pro.
 I used Premiere Pro because it seems to be a widely used industry standard application that I had available.
+It has powerful tools to edit videos, sync audio, create transitions and add effects.

 I also used Adobe Photoshop to edit a couple photos that I included in my video.
+I did basic colour editing to these photos, then imported them to Premiere Pro to use in my video.

 ### How did I use these tools